magento/architecture/design-documents/component-isolation.md

 Part of platform work is required to allow independent component deployment (module separation, application framework, configurable service invokers, backends for frontends, support for split extensions in marketplace), other part is good to have to make independently deployed components manageable (cloud native, development environments).

-### Separation of UI modules

-As mentioned earlier, many undesired inter-module dependencies reside in UI.
-To make independent component instances lighter by avoiding installation of all current module dependencies, all UI code must be extracted from Magento modules to separate ModuleNameUI modules.

 ### Application framework

 Following library components are currently implemented as Magento modules.
 Many modules depend on these library components.
 It clutters module dependency graph.
 Effectively they will be required for most application components.
 So these library components (or application-agnostic parts of them) should be moved to Magento\Framework to reduce clutter in module dependencies: